‘I come from a middle class family. Will I be able to afford an MBA from USA, UK, Canada?‘

 Are GMAT scholarships easier to get than external MBA scholarships?

-Yes (admit it, that’s what you wanted to hear, na?).
+Yes (admit it, that’s what you wanted to hear, right?).
 Only in relative terms though.
 GMAT scholarships are easier to get compared to the external scholarships offered by local or international organisations not affiliated with any bschool.

 However there’s a catch.
 GMAT scholarships offered by the top schools will still be out of reach for most lesser mortals who haven’t won an Olympic medal or invented the cure for the common cold or solved a mystery that was troubling mathematicians for centuries.
 But we aren’t there yet.